surister/cratedb-guide/docs/install/cloud/azure/vm.rst

 |                 |           |       - 10.0.1.103:4300               |
 +-----------------+-----------+---------------------------------------+

-Note You might want to try DNS based discovery for inter-node communication, `find more details`_ in our documentation.
+Note: You might want to try :ref:`DNS based discovery
+<crate-reference:conf_dns_discovery>` for inter-node communication.

 Uncomment and set the cluster name